-Technological advancements have had a huge impact on the ecommerce world, transforming the way consumers connect with brands and empowering them to shop more cost effectively.
-Driven by the convenience of getting products delivered to your doorstep, ecommerce has now become an integral part of everyday life.
+Technological advancements have had a huge impact on the ecommerce world, transforming the way consumers connect with brands and empowering them to shop more effectively.
+Driven by the convenience of getting products delivered at home, ecommerce has now become an integral part of everyday life.

 Modern shopping habits involve a process of cross-channel research, consideration, and purchase.
-Indeed the statistics show that 90% of customers expect smooth interactions across multiple channels and devices, highlighting the importance of omnichannel readiness for today’s businesses.
+Indeed the statistics show that 90 percent of customers expect smooth interactions across multiple channels and devices, highlighting the importance of omnichannel readiness for today’s businesses.

 Making use of the right technology means providing customers with not only what they want when they want it, but where they want it too.

 Here are some methods and technologies that work well in an interconnected customer journey: